Raise your hand if you've ever scrolled to the end of your blog, only to cringe at the sight of old posts.

 How to update old content?

-Rewrite your title
+Rewrite your title to signify freshness

 David Ogilvy said, "On average, five times as many people read the headline as read the body copy."

-Make your headlines catchier by checking out some of these headline formulas.
-These include:
+Check out some of these headline formulas.

 - The 6-word rule (people read the first and last three words of a title)

-- Moment of surprise or curiosity
+- Spark a moment of surprise or curiosity

 - Ask a question